khooi8913/cs6223-dce-project/README.md

 ```

 ## TODO
-Automated flow that only keeps "interesting" cases?
+1. Automated flow that only keeps "interesting" cases?
+2. Use containerized p4bludgeon and p4c for program generation